 Cicero is a larger medium-sized town located in the state of Illinois.
 With a population of 85,268 people and 16 constituent neighborhoods, Cicero is the 11th largest community in Illinois.
 Cicero has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Cicero is generally considered to be a blue-collar town.
-42.21% of the Cicero workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cicero is a blue-collar town, with 41.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cicero is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Cicero who work in office and administrative support (12.00%), sales jobs (9.88%), and maintenance occupations (9.66%).
+There are especially a lot of people living in Cicero who work in office and administrative support (10.41%), sales jobs (9.38%), and food service (9.34%).

 The most common language spoken in Cicero is Spanish.
 Other important languages spoken here include English and Polish.